theoffricial/blog/apps/unicop/blog/2022-08-06-typescript-type-checking-faster-part-1-incremental-builds.md

 ### 2. [Optional] Customize `.tsbuildinfo` location with `tsBuildInfoFile` option

-You can specified a custom location for the `.tsbuildinfo` with the `tsBuildInfoFile` option:
+You can specify a custom location for the `.tsbuildinfo` with the `tsBuildInfoFile` option:

 ```json
 {